|How to bookmark " Burma Book Reviews 6"|

 Review by Philip Plumb (Chairman of the Judges panel for the reference awards bestowed by CILIP):

-Many thousands of British, Indian, African, Gurkha and Chinese servicemen fought the Japanese in Myanmar during the Second World War.
+Many thousands of British, Indian, African, Gurkha and Chinese servicemen fought the Japanese in Burma during the Second World War.

 Burma - the Curse